Backup on object stores

 Barman 2.18 introduces support for tagging backup resources when saving them in

-object stores via barman-cloud-backup
+object stores via barman-cloud-backup and barman-cloud-wal-archive.
+As a

 result, if your PostgreSQL container image includes Barman with version 2.18 or